 TL;DR

-- Total access means you can reach all components without cutting into insulation
+- Total access means reaching all components without cutting into insulation

 - Easier maintenance leads to faster, less invasive repairs